 Grades are one indicator of satisfactory progress towards the degree, but not the only one.
 Students are expected to take required coursework on schedule, attend colloquia sponsored by the School of Politics and Global Studies, keep to the general recommended timelines, demonstrate professional commitment and maintain professional behavior.
-Students are also required to adhere to the Graduate College's policies on maintaining academic progress towards degree completion (https://graduate.asu.edu/policies-Code procedures) and ASU Student Conduct the of (https://eoss.asu.edu/dos/srr/codeofconduct).
+Students are also required to adhere to the Graduate College's policies on maintaining academic progress towards degree completion (Graduate College Policies and Procedures) and the ASU Student Code ofConduct (https://eoss.asu.edu/dos/srr/codeofconduct).
 All students will be asked to submit a yearly progress report and be evaluated by the faculty.
 Students will then be provided individualized feedback by the ADGS.